Gynecomastia Surgery Columbus, Ohio

 • How often will I need to come back for follow-ups?

 Gynecomastia surgery is generally quite safe, but there are possible risks, as with any other medical procedure.
 Your baseline health and physical condition may affect these risks.
-Ultimately, an analysis of risks versus benefits will inform each patient’s unique decision on whether to pursue surgery.
+Ultimately, an analysis of risks versus benefits will inform each patient’s unique decision about whether to pursue surgery.

 Here is a partial list of risks a gynecomastia surgery patient may encounter: